 Brand and budget will also play a role in the final decision and the quality of sound.
 Yamaha, Pearl, Ludwig, Tama, and Zildjian are some well-known brands that manufacture high-quality marching drums and hardware.

 In the following sections, we go through all the individual components of a drumline in detail and provide some noteworthy drum, hardware, and accessory recommendations.

 Marching Snare Drums

-The common accessories required are a snare drum carrier and/or a snare drum sling, drumsticks and drums heads.
-The snare head varies base on style of the drumline and plays an important role in volume and stick articulation.
+The common accessories required are a snare drum carrier and/or a snare drum sling, drumsticks, and drum heads.
+The snare head varies based on the style of the drumline and plays an important role in volume and stick articulation.
 Kevlar-fiber is preferred for the bottom due to its durability in high-tension snares, and Aramid-fiber heads are very popular for their tone and projection.

 Snare Drum Carriers

-As for drumsticks, the Vic Firth Ralph Hardimon, Colin McNutt Signature and Corpsmaster MS5 are ideal for accommodating a wide range of skill and expertise.
+As for drumsticks, the Vic Firth Ralph Hardimon, Colin McNutt Signature, and Corpsmaster MS5 are ideal for accommodating a wide range of skills and expertise.

 Marching Bass drum